rclement/romain-clement.net/content/articles/python-packages-development-pipenv.md

 tags: [programming, python]
 language: en
 published: 2021-05-05
-draft: true
+draft: false
 ---

-I have been using Pipenv for Python applications since 2018 quite successfully.
+I have been using [Pipenv][pipenv] for Python applications since 2018 quite successfully.
 However, when developing Python packages, things can get trickier.
 This is a quick note on how I resolve this situation.

 When starting the development of a Python package, we can setup our Python environment using `pipenv`: